DeniseSl22/SPARQLTutorialBioSB2019/Answers/AnswersAssignment2.md

 ### ?drug structure

-Since we only want the InchiKey (a new variable!) when it is available, we will use the OPTIONAL statement.
+**TIPS:** Since we only want the InchiKey (a new variable!) when it is available, we will use the OPTIONAL statement.
 Within this statement, we want to connect the ?drug variable to the inchikey in Wikidata (which is linked with the property wdt:P235).
 Last, we need to add the new variable to the _results clause_.

+See the full query below:

 ```SPARQL
 SELECT DISTINCT ?drugLabel ?geneLabel ?biological_processLabel ?diseaseLabel ?inchikey